leon123858/aid-paper/docs/dev-env-setting.md

 We use golang CLI to count the number of words in the project.

-Please follow commnet in `make count`.
+Please follow comment in `make count`.

 ## How to preview PDF by command